naymic/receitacerta/README.md

 ARCHITECTURE:

-ReceitaCerta is a front- and backend separated application.
+<br>ReceitaCerta is a front- and backend separated application.
 The communication occur over HTTP with a JSON string.
 Frontend: Written in Javascript by Thiago Miranda
 Backend: written in Java by Micha Meier